alejandrogzi/chainify/README.md

 43      0       1
 ```

-2. The chromosome sizes file could be in any text format (.txt, .tsv, ...), including the .2bit output format name '.chrom.sizes'.
+2. The chromosome sizes file could be in any text format (.txt, .tsv, ...), including the .2bit default output format named '.chrom.sizes'.
 Regarding any of the extensions, your file must have the word '.chrom.' in the name.

 `cat example.chrom.sizes`